-Laganscape is a Landscape Partnership Scheme, a grant programme supported by the Heritage Lottery Fund.
+Laganscape was a Landscape Partnership Scheme which commenced in December 2007 and was completed in 2014.
+It was a grant programme supported by the Heritage Lottery Fund.
 Through Laganscape, we have encouraged involvement in the management of Lagan Valley Regional Park (LVRP) through school groups, local communities, business organisations and volunteers.
-The scheme is valued at £2.3million and employs 3 full time and 1 part time staff in the park.
-Laganscape commenced in December 2007 and will run until December 2012.
+The scheme was valued at £2.3million and employed 3 full time and 1 part time member of staff in the Park.
 For further information check out the publications section of this website.

 Millbrook Huguenot Riverside Park Project

-Work is continuing on the development of a new riverside park along the River Lagan at Millbrook Huguenot close to Lisburn City Centre.
-The project will see improvements to the pathways, installation of play areas, fishing stands and restoration of heritage features.
+Work is complete on the development of a new riverside park along the River Lagan at Millbrook Huguenot close to Lisburn City Centre.
+The project has seen improvements to the pathways, installation of play areas, fishing stands and restoration of heritage features.

-The work is being funded by the Heritage Lottery Fund (HLF) through Laganscape, a Landscape Partnership Scheme along with a contribution from Lisburn City Council who initially developed the idea for the project.
+The work was funded by the Heritage Lottery Fund (HLF) through Laganscape, a Landscape Partnership Scheme along with a contribution from Lisburn City Council who initially developed the idea for the project.

 Laganscape Programme Manager: